Mary Stuart

 The original text

 A one-woman play written by Brazilian writer, actress and director Denise Stoklos (1950-)[3].
-Drawing inspiration from various sources and incorporating lines from a play by Darcia Maraini[4] and texts by Romain Gary [5], the play was published in Mary Stuart (1993).
+Drawing inspiration from various sources and incorporating lines from a play by Darcia Maraini[4] and texts by Romain Gary [5], the play was published as Mary Stuart in 1993 and performed (often as Denise Stoklos in Mary Stuart) in the ensuing period.

 Performances in South Africa